tofuandeve/ada-pets-node/README.md

 Sometimes we'll have new pets that want to be adopted.

 To do this fill out the `addPet` function.
 This will need to call the Pets API to add the pet.
-This should `setResult` with a success message if this works and should `setError(new PetsApiError())` if the request fails.
+This should `setResult` with a success message if this works and should call `setError` with an error message if the request fails.

 You can run the Wave 4 tests with `jest test/wave4.test.js`.
 Once these are passing you're done!  :tada: